-- In some cases they removed all existing systems and replaced them with ERP, and were happy with both the cost and the functionality that resulted from doing this.
+- In some cases, they removed all existing systems and replaced them with ERP, and were happy with both the cost and the functionality that resulted from doing this.

 Scenario 2: When Companies Replaced Some of the Pre-Existing Systems with ERP

-In most cases companies did not implement all of the modules that they had purchased.
+In most cases, companies did not implement all of the modules that they had purchased.

-- Other times, companies implemented all the modules but were unable to decommission pre-existing applications because those applications did something of value for the company and it would have required too much work to customize their new ERP system.
+- Other times, companies implemented all the modules but were unable to decommission pre-existing applications because those applications did something of value for the company, and it would have required too much work to customize their new ERP system.

 Advantages of ERP Integration?

-Contrary to most assumptions, ERP systems provide no advantages in terms of integration to other systems, and in fact present several disadvantages:
+Contrary to most assumptions, ERP systems provide no advantages in terms of integration to other systems, and in fact, present several disadvantages:

 - Low Quality and Uncompetitive Middleware: Even when the non-ERP vendor applications were developed internally (such as with SAP), the applications did not integrate very well.
-I have many years of experience integrating external planning systems to SAP, and contrary to what ERP vendors say, not as many of these applications integrate to the ERP system as what is led to believe.
+I have many years of experience integrating external planning systems to SAP, and contrary to what ERP vendors say, not as many of these applications integrate into the ERP system as what is led to believe.
 Part of the reason for this is that ERP vendors are not necessarily good at creating middleware (the software that connects other software).
-In fact some (such as SAP) are not at all skilled in creating integration applications of any type; they seriously lag behind the best vendors in the middleware software category.
+Some (such as SAP) are not at all skilled in creating integration applications of any type; they severely lag behind the best vendors in the middleware software category.
 Therefore, the customer ends up purchasing middleware by default from a company that is uncompetitive in that software category.
-I discuss this in the following articles that I wrote to inform companies that they were greatly underestimating the short-term and long-term effort involved to maintain the SAP ERP to SAP APO integration application called the “core interface” (CIF).
-The CIF is an SAP-to-SAP interface, but while it can be brought up quickly, is so maintenance-intensive that over the long term, I debate whether it is better to develop an adapter from scratch in Why I No Longer Recommend Using the CIF.
+I discuss this in the following articles that I wrote to inform companies that they were significantly underestimating the short-term and long-term effort involved to maintain the SAP ERP to SAP APO integration application called the “core interface” (CIF).
+The CIF is an SAP-to-SAP interface, but while it can be brought up quickly, it is so maintenance-intensive that over the long term, I debate whether it is better to develop an adapter from scratch in Why I No Longer Recommend Using the CIF.